frenetic-lang/frenetic/guide/02-OxRepeater.md

 - First, you will leave the flow table empty, so all packets are diverted to the controller for processing.
-At the controller, you can use general programming techniques to easily express any policy you intend.
+At the controller, you can use general programming techniques to express any policy you desire.

 - After you complete and test the controller's packet-processing function, you will add rules into the flow table to implement the packet-processing function on the switch itself.

-> This two-step exercise may seem contrived for a repeater.
+> This two-step exercise may seem contrived for a simple repeater.
 But, we
 > will quickly escalate to programs that are tricky to implement
 > efficiently.
 For these programs, the first naive implementation will
 > serve as a reference implementation to help you determine if your